Universite-Gustave-Eiffel/I-Simpa/Docs/code_SPPS_modelling.rst

 Energetic modelling
 ''''''''''''''''''''''''''

 When a particle collides with a wall, its energy :math:`\epsilon` is weighted by the reflection coefficient :math:`R=1-\alpha`.
-The choice of specular or diffuse reflection, depending on the diffraction coefficient, is identical to the "random" method: a random draw :math:`v` is performed between :math:`0` and :math:`1`.
+The choice of specular or diffuse reflection, depending on the scattering coefficient, is identical to the "random" method: a random draw :math:`v` is performed between :math:`0` and :math:`1`.
 If this number is less than the value of :math:`1-s`, the particle is specularly reflected.
 Otherwise, the reflection is diffuse, in a direction to be determined (*cf.* paragraph [sec:mod\_reflexion]).
 An entirely "energetic" treatment would be possible by duplicating the particle into two particles, the first being reflected in the specular direction and the second in the diffuse direction (*cf. * note on page).

 Modelling of the reflection laws
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~